coignard/weblog/README.md

         include fastcgi-php.conf;
         fastcgi_pass php-fpm;
     }

+    location ~* \.ini$ {
+        deny all;
     }
+}
 ```

-Replace `example.com` with your actual domain.

-## Usage
+### Usage

-Navigate to your blog's URL.
-The homepage will display a list of all posts.
-Access individual posts by appending `/your-post-slug/` to the URL.
+- Navigate to your blog's URL to see a list of all posts.
+- Access individual posts by appending `/your-post-name/` to the URL.
+- Access posts from a specific date by `/YYYY/MM/DD/`.
+- View all posts under a category by `/your-category-name/`.

 ## Contributing